sebascert/itesm-missing-semester/workshops/TEMPLATE.md

 <!--!
-list of authors and mentions, intended only for the authors of the content of the lectures, not for authors of corrections.
+list of authors and mentions, intended only for the authors of the content of the workshops, not for authors of corrections.
 Authors must be listed with their desired name and github user, such as 'Author @github_user' -->
 ## Authors